chocolatey/choco-wiki/CreatePackages.md

 This will install the package right out of your source.
 As you find things you may need to fix, using `--force` (`-f`) will remove and reinstall the package from the updated `*.nupkg`.

 **NOTE:** If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the `-pre` switch or else you will get *Unable to find package* errors from `choco install`.
+You can also specify `-version 1.0.0-beta` to try to install that exact version.

 `%cd%` points to the current directory.
 You can specify multiple directories separated by a semicolon;